Story of the Daily Dash

-All the way through, they are supported and inspired by an active virtual community, posting pictures and inventing new ways to motivate themselves through 31 days of activity at one of the busiest times of the year.
+All the way through, Dashers are supported and inspired by an active virtual community, posting pictures and inventing new ways to motivate themselves through 31 days of activity.

-This year they are hopeful that more people than ever before will join them to take on this challenge.
-Daily Dashers tell Jackie and Mark that they keep coming back for all kinds of reasons – a connection to Sue Ryder, improving their own well being, being part of a vibrant online community, or just staying healthy over the festive period – and over 90% would dash again and recommend to others.
+Daily Dashers tell Jackie and Mark that they keep coming back for all kinds of reasons – a connection to Sue Ryder, improving their own well being, being part of a vibrant online community, or just staying healthy over the festive period.
+Over 90% would dash again and recommend to others.

 Fundraising is optional, but if you do fundraise, they ask that you do so for Sue Ryder as an organisation that is close to their hearts.
-With this new web hub it is super easy to kick off your fundraising and get great tips on training and fundraising to start you on your dashing journey.
+You can kick off your fundraising right now!